Report an Incident or a Safety Concern

 Report via Phone

-While anonymous tips are permitted, those submitting tips or safety concerns anonymously may be required to “verify” their submission using the ticket number provided by the system.
+While anonymous tips are permitted, those submitting tips or safety concerns anonymously will be required to verify their submission using a ticket number provided by the system.

 Information about Prevention of Harassment, Intimidation, and Bullying

 In 2010 the Washington State Legislature passed Substitute House Bill 2801, a law prohibiting harassment, intimidation, and bullying (HIB) in Washington’s schools.
 The law communicates our State’s strong stand against HIB behaviors in our schools.
 Every adult in Deer Park Schools takes HIB issues seriously and we work diligently with students to eradicate such behaviors in our schools; that said, as we all know, it’s a battle we must fight continuously.